EONRaider/Arp-Spoofer/README.md

     [+] ARP ...............10.0.1.1 -> Is at 08:00:27:1f:6a:67
 ```

-## Contributing
-Contributions are what make the open source community such an amazing place
-to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
-1. Fork this Project
-2. Create your Feature Branch (`git checkout -b featurebranch/Feature`)
-3. Commit your Changes (`git commit -m 'Add some Feature'`)
-4. Push to the Branch (`git push origin featurebranch/Feature`)
-5. Open a Pull Request

 ## Legal Disclaimer
 The use of code contained in this repository, either in part or in its totality,
 for engaging targets without prior mutual consent is illegal. **It is